 The rules limit dissemination of all information obtained from "LEIN, AFIS, or other information systems" to approved agencies.
-Federal policy does not restrict dissemination of select information, leaving dissemination requirements to the discretion of the CJIS Systems Agency (the MSP).
+Federal policy allows dissemination of select information to non-approved agencies.

 The rules allow access by an "an agency authorized by statute," and "and agency, entity, or person approved by the CSA/CSO for public safety purposes."
 This allows access to the state systems and state information by agencies and entities that would not otherwise qualify for access to the federal system.
 This conflicts with federal policies and regulation (28 CFR Part 20) which limits system access to criminal justice agencies, and criminal history record access to criminal justice agencies for criminal justice purposes.

 Due to the fact the state maintains its own criminal justice information systems, the state is required to promulgate rules regarding access and dissemination (MCL 28.214).
 Many of the rules also pertain to record responsibility and data quality.
 While several rules are duplicates of federal policy and/or rule, these rules are necessary to provide guidance to agencies that access LEIN but do not qualify for access to the federal systems, and because federal policy and regulation purposely leaves many decisions to the individual state.